top of page

 • 5 min read

-If you’re pricing a water well in Colorado County, TX, the total cost usually depends on four things: depth, site conditions, pump system, and how much water your property needs.
-Most residential wells in the area fall within a broad five-figure range once drilling, pump equipment, and setup are included.
+If you’re pricing a water well in Colorado County, TX, the total cost usually depends on the property, the depth needed, the pump system, and how much water the property will use.

 What Affects Water Well Cost in Colorado County, TX